 Are your digital team often stumped for ideas for new content on your website?
 Open up internal collaboration tools and the ideas, photos and details will emerge.
 Viola, a quick email to seek permission, snip, paste and you have new, fresh, topical content that can be used on websites, corporate social media and newsletters.
 Have an idea for a new product or service line but not sure what is needed?
 No probs, create a short 60 second vid, post that along with an explanation, include a poll for feedback on viability and encourage people to ask questions and suggests improvements.
 Before you know it you will have a new product, a project plan, a marketing plan, people wanting to be involved, ideas for ancilliary products or services and the list goes on.

 This is not just for the big boys and girls in town.
 The sooner small organisations begin learning to use collaborative tools the sooner they will benefit from the process.
 As stated earlier it is not about replacing face to face conversations, it is about opening up the conversation, making it easier and quick to find information someplace other than email, reducing barriers and engaging your people in your entire business process.

 If you havent already done so, start today with the simple things.
 Open up a company LinkedIn account and create a Facebook Work account.
 Create a blog within your website and encourage staff to contribute to that.
 Begin learning how to use them.
 It takes time and diligence.
 Someone needs to be designated the ‘champion’ role, responsible for fostering conversations, explaining and helping others to be set up.

-Since 2002 I have been working with nonprofit organisations and buisness operators guiding, advising and mentoring managers.
-When you are ready to #BeYouBeYourBest email John on firstname.lastname@example.org and we can have a chat.
+View details of my experience working with nonprofit organisations and business operators guiding, advising and mentoring managers.
+When you are ready to #BeYouBeYourBest email John on email@example.com and we can have a chat.